tonimelisma/onedrive-client/ARCHITECTURE.md

 4.  **Chunking**: The file is then uploaded in chunks.
 After each successful chunk upload, the progress is implicitly saved on the server side.
 If the command is interrupted, running it again will resume from the last completed chunk.
 5.  **Completion**: Upon successful upload of all chunks, the session file is deleted.

+#### Upload Session Management
+The application provides advanced upload session management capabilities for fine-grained control over resumable uploads.
+1.  **Session Status**: The `files get-upload-status` command allows users to query the current status of any active upload session using its upload URL.
+2.  **Session Cancellation**: The `files cancel-upload` command enables users to cancel unwanted upload sessions, freeing server resources.
+3.  **Simple Uploads**: The `files upload-simple` command provides a non-resumable upload option optimized for small files that don't require session management.
+4.  **Legacy Support**: The `files list-root-deprecated` command maintains compatibility with the older root listing method.

+#### Resumable Downloads
+Large file downloads are handled via chunked downloads with session state management for resumption.
+1.  **`files download`**: The command checks for existing session files to resume interrupted downloads.
+2.  **Chunked Downloads**: Files are downloaded in chunks using HTTP Range requests to minimize memory usage.
+3.  **Session Tracking**: Download progress is saved to session files, allowing seamless resumption after interruption.
+4.  **Completion**: Upon successful download, the session file is automatically cleaned up.

 ---

 ## 3. Future Architecture